 In the summer, the sun never stops shining – it’s out there almost 24 hours each day, and the people of Fairbanks use the sun’s golden rays in order to energize and rejuvenate.
 They pan for gold, explore the Chena River, look for wildlife, such as musk oxen, hike nearby trails and visit a range of cultural hot spots, such as heritage sites, galleries and museums.
 During winter, all manner of entertaining outdoor activities are recommended, from snow shoeing to dog sledding and beyond.
 There are plenty of places to warm up when the winter chill starts to seep into your bones… If you’ve just arrived in Fairbanks, you may want to access help with your trip planning by dropping by the Morris Thompson Cultural & Visitors Center, which is a wonderful place to gather information about Fairbanks and get expert advice from locals.
 This Center features some fascinating exhibits which are interactive and special events happen frequently.

 If you’d like to earn bragging rights by hanging out with a bunch of reindeer while you’re in the area, be sure to plan a fun outing to the Running Reindeer Ranch, which will give you the freedom to walk alongside these beautiful animals and pet them if you wish to.
-It’s a perfect way to enjoy the natural beauty of Fairbanks, Alaska, while making some new animal friends.
+It’s a perfect way to enjoy the natural beauty of Fairbanks, Alaska, while making some new animal friends, found a Sacramento Car Accident Injury Attorney.
 Expect some cookies and warm drinks after your reindeer walk – the proprietors make everyone’s visit pleasant and this attraction has great reviews on TripAdvisor.

 If you want to connect with the intellectual heart of the city, be sure to drop by the University of Alaska Fairbanks.
 Great art and zoology exhibits are found on campus and you’ll also get a taste of Fairbanks social life, as this post-secondary educational facility is a hub for students of all ages.